 by Sandy Swegel

 Winter winds will come and steal your soil away if you’re not careful.
-If you value your earthworms and the compost that naturally forms on top of your soil under plants, figure out a way to get your soil covered this winter.
+If you value your earthworms and the compost that naturally forms on top of your soil under plants, figure out a way to cover your soil this winter.
 Here, in Colorado, we can have 100 mile-an-hour winds in January, so we take this seriously.
 We also have to take seriously the fact that anything we use to cover the soil needs to be securely attached to the ground.

 Here are some of the ways I’ve covered garden soil: